fbpx

 Katherine Knapp

-Katherine is responsible for leading the team of counselors who serve our campers between the ages of six and seven.
-Katherine joined the Brooks School Summer Programs team in 2023.
-Katherine earned her Bachelor of Science in Elementary Education with a liberal studies concentration in mathematics and now works as a teacher at Pentucket Lake Elementary School.
+Katherine leads the team of counselors for campers aged six and seven at Brooks School Summer Programs, which she joined in 2023.
+She holds a Bachelor of Science in Elementary Education with a concentration in mathematics and currently teaches at Pentucket Lake Elementary School.
 Katherine loves working with children because they teach her something new every day.
-When not teaching, Katherine enjoys spending as much time outdoors as possible.
+In her free time, she enjoys spending as much time outdoors as possible.

 Day Camp Supervisor